Lord Hornblower

-Lord Hornblower (published 1946) is a Horatio Hornblower novel written by C. S. Forester.
-Hornblower, a Knight of the Bath, is tasked with suppressing a mutiny on board a Royal Navy ship.
+Lord Hornblower (published 1946) is a Horatio Hornblower novel written by C. S. Forester, originally intended to be the last in the series.

+Hornblower is tasked with suppressing a mutiny on board a Royal Navy ship.
 He succeeds, and with reinforcements captures Le Havre.
 There follow several adventures and a disastrous affair in France, with Hornblower's eventual repatriation and reconciliation with his wife.

+Background

+Forester wrote the final chapter of the novel while on board a U.S. battleship.

 Plot summary

 In 1814, Hornblower is delegated to deal with the Flame, a brig full of mutineers off the French coast, near the mouth of the Seine.
 It is a tricky situation because the mutineers' demands cannot be met, but they have threatened that if a Royal Navy force tries to force their hand, they will slip into a nearby French port.

 Hornblower alters the appearance of his own vessel, the Porta Coeli, so it can masquerade as the mutinous vessel.
 As dusk falls, he follows a valuable blockade runner into port, pretending to be the Flame.
 Then, once the two vessels are moored, he captures it and takes it out to sea.
 He then pursues the Flame, which retreats to the French port.
 Believing the mutineers responsible, the French send four gunboats to take her.
 Hornblower manages to exploit the fighting to capture both the Flame and a gunboat.

 Among the French prisoners is Lebrun, the young and ambitious assistant to the mayor of Le Havre.
 Lebrun asks to speak with Hornblower privately; he proposes to surrender Le Havre to the English fleet.
 Hornblower and Lebrun arrange a plan: Lebrun's role is to undermine those parties who would resist a British seizure of the city.
 Overcoming some tense moments with audacity, Hornblower is able to capture the city with a half battalion of Royal Marines and finds himself its military governor.